mrtolkien/lol_dto/README.md

 │       ├── wardsEvents: list
 │       └── skillsLevelUpEvents: list
 ├── kills: list
+├── picksBans: list
-└── picksBans: list
+└── pauses: list
 ```

 ### Game

 - `sources` represents unique identifiers for this game for a given data source
   - `"riotLolApi": { "gameId": 4409190456, "platformId": "KR" }`
-- `teams` is a dictionary with keys equal to `'BLUE'` or `'RED'`
+- `teams` has properties equal to `'BLUE'` and `'RED'`
 - `kills` are present directly at the root of the `game` object as they refer to multiple players through
-  `killerId`, `victimId`, and `assistingParticipantsIds` - We have to rely on the arbitrary `participantId` given by the Riot API because: - Relying on `championId` makes it incompatible with blind pick - Relying on `inGameName` does not work for `MatchTimeline` objects from the Riot API
+  `killerId`, `victimId`, and `assistingParticipantsIds`
+  - We have to rely on the arbitrary `participantId` given by the Riot API because:
+    - Relying on `championId` makes it incompatible with blind pick
+    - Relying on `inGameName` does not work for `MatchTimeline` objects from the Riot API
 - `picksBans` represents the full picks and bans and is mostly used for esports games

 ### Team